Scholars in Aging Program

-Older adult practice is a critical area for growth in the social work profession.
-According to the Population Reference Bureau’s Population Bulletin, “Aging in the United States,” there are significant and unprecedented increases in the population growth of people 65 and older:
+Practice with older adults is a critical area for growth in the social work profession.
+According to the U.S. government, there are significant and unprecedented increases in the population growth of people 65 and older:

 • The number will nearly double from 2018 to 2060